seth-milojevic/OCRFlashcard/README.md

 Note: The following file commands must be connected using "--" and can be repeated as many times as the user wishes for all the files they wish to process.

-##### File Arguments
+#### File Arguments

-<u>pathToFile</u> : This is the path to the file the user wishes to extract text from.
+**pathToFile** : This is the path to the file the user wishes to extract text from.

-<u>languageType</u> : This is the language type of the file.
+**languageType** : This is the language type of the file.
 If the file's text is horizontal (Left -> Right), the user will enter "jpn" for the language option.
 If the file's text is vertical (Top -> Bottom), the user will enter "jpn_vert" for their language.

-boundaryBox : This is the crop boundary the user wishes to apply to their file.
+**boundaryBox** : This is the crop boundary the user wishes to apply to their file.
 If the user does not wish to apply a boundary, they will write "None".
 If the user wishes to apply a boundary, they will write four comma separated numbers.
 These numbers will represent the amount in pixels they wish to crop in the respective directions.

 ​	Ex: Left, Top, Right, Bottom -> 50, 500, 50, 20

 ​	This will crop 50 pixels off of the left, 500 pixels off of the top, 50 pixels off of the right, and 20 pixels off 	of the bottom.

-##### Other Options
+#### Other Options

-<u>kanjiOptions</u> : There are three options for kanjiOptions - 0, 1, or 2.
+**kanjiOptions** : There are three options for kanjiOptions - 0, 1, or 2.

-0 - No flashcards created.

-1 - Recognition flashcards created.

-2 - Recall + Recognition flashcards created.

-<u>wordOptions</u> : The wordOptions argument should be 2 characters long.
-The first of the two characters follows the same rules as the kanjiOptions argument.

 0 - No flashcards created.